sch3fr/Milos-AmazingPhysicsCalculator/README.md

 ## Console version
 The console version is somewhat compete, I used it as a learning project during the 100DaysOfCode challenge.
 ### ToDo
-Clean up the code, change all Czech text to English.
+Clean up the code, change all Czech text to English.<br/>
+Add all missing features to UI version of the application.<br/>
+Migrate from WinForms so WPF
 ## UI version
-Version with UI is currently developed as part of my school semestral project.
-I'll merge it here later.
+UI version is live now.
+It is missing some features compared to the console version, but I was on kinda tight deadline.
+I want to add all the features later.
 ## Credits
 Shout out to Paleček, since he came up with the idea, but said the way he implemented was slow.
 This might be a cool challenge.<br/>
 Made with love for Milos' shiny bald head <4